The purpose of this site is to document the inner workings of the Porsche 944 Turbo engine management system. This system consists of 2 ECUs:

 The role of the KLR in the 951’s engine management is very thorougly explained in the Technik document.
 That document is a good starting point if you landed here wondering what this is all about.

-The details of the hardware and software have always been a bit of a mystery, though.
-The DME has been reverse-engineered by various people, and aftermarket re-writes have been on sale for years with lots of improvements over the original.
-The workings of the original code have been made public too as part of this project.
+The details of the KLR hardware and software have always been a bit of a mystery, though.
+The DME has been reverse-engineered to varying extents by various people, and aftermarket re-writes have been on sale for years with lots of improvements over the original.
+Some of the workings of the original code have been made public too as part of this project.
 But to my knowledge, no one has ever done the same for the KLR, until now.

 Briefly, the KLR is a secondary engine management computer found in the Porsche 944 Turbo.
 It works alongside the main computer (known as the DME) and provides 2 main functions: